martincf/lightbox/darkroom_hire.md

 ## Membership

 To use the darkroom you will need to pay for a monthly membership.
-You can pay for a single month, at £20.
-Or, if you commit to 12 months membership, it's £10 per month (effectively giving you 6 months for free!)
+You can pay for a single month, at £30.
+Or, if you commit to 12 months membership, it's £12.50 per month.

 Both memberships will allow you to use the darkroom when it's available.
 General availability is listed in the table below.